 - Assisted the State with its federal application for a Medicaid State Plan Amendment to include the CFC option.

 After granting an extension—with the adoption of the CFC program still in limbo—NYSHealth’s grant to NYAIL closed.
 Since then, New York State did succeed in having the CFC option included in the Medicaid State Plan Amendment that was approved by the federal government.
 The State subsequently resolved the remaining barriers to implementation.
 As a result, New York is now one of six states participating in the CFC program.

 NYAIL and CDR have continued their efforts to ensure that implementation of CFC results in increased access to home- and community-based services for New Yorkers with disabilities.
 The current focus for advocates, including NYAIL, is to ensure that eligible New Yorkers are getting the services they need to be able to stay in their homes and for New York State to transform its long-term services and supports system into one that conforms with the law and other leading states.
-As of now, the State has given itself until April 2018 for implementation of those changes, but the entire program remains at risk of any Congressional repeal of the Affordable Care Act.
+As of now, the State has given itself until April 2018 for implementation of those changes.

-Co-Funding and Additional Funds Leveraged: NYAIL’s work has already led to an estimated $300 million a year in enhanced federal funding to the State since CFC was approved in 2015.
+Co-Funding and Additional Funds Leveraged: NYAIL’s work has already contributed to an estimated $300 million a year in enhanced federal funding to the State since CFC was approved in 2015.